dotnet-architecture/eShopModernizing/README.md

 ## Additional apps to modernize: WCF services and WinForms desktop apps
 16
 We're also creating an additonal modernization example based on a "legacy apps" which has a client WinForms desktop application and a SOAP service built with WCF (Windows Communication Foundation).
-You can explore it at:
+You can explore it at the following GitHub repo:
-17

 https://github.com/dotnet-architecture/eShopModernizingWCFWinForms